Malaysia water "crisis" signals fierce fight for richest state

-KUALA LUMPUR (Reuters) - The surprise statement came during a rainy spell and when the seven dams in Malaysia’s richest, most populous state were full.
+KUALA LUMPUR, July 29 (Reuters) - The surprise statement came during a rainy spell and when the seven dams in Malaysia’s richest, most populous state were full.

 Reserves of treated water in the opposition-controlled state of Selangor were perilously low, said the water company supplying a population of 7 million in the country’s main industrial base.
 It was seeking approval to start immediate rationing.